CERNatschool/LUCIDITY/README.md

 don't worry (too much) about accidentally committing this information to GitHub.

+Finally, don't forget to update the `README.md` file to provide some basic instructions for users and developers of your app.

+    vim README.md

+And that's it!
+You should be ready to run the app.

 ### Running the local development version of your app

 If everything has worked so far, it should be as simple as: